Lucheek-IT/homestuck-atcg/src/pages/Rules.md

 #### Get Grist
 The Prep Phase always begins by the Active Player earning Grist.
 Grist (g) is the currency in which players buy actions, such as playing cards, moving cards, using abilities and attacking.
 Most actions in the game will require grist to perform.

-The amount of grist they earn during the Prep Phase depends on the highest number of VP any player in the game has.
-Grist is always based off the current highest VP earned by any player- not necessarily the VP of the active player.
+The amount of grist they earn during the Prep Phase depends on the highest number of VP *any* player in the game has.
+Grist is always based off the current highest VP earned by any player- *not necessarily the VP of the active player*.
 Only the active player gains Grist during their own Prep Phase.

 <table class="p-4 mb-8 text-sm lg:w-1/3 mx-auto text-center">
     <thead>